Microphone: Types, Characteristics, and Uses

 Infrasonic and ultrasonic microphones

-Infrasonic microphones are designed to detect very low-frequency sounds, typically below 20 Hz.
-These microphones are used for monitoring natural phenomena such as earthquakes and volcanic activity, studying atmospheric conditions, and industrial monitoring.
-They usually come in larger sizes, typically around 1 inch, to effectively detect low-frequency sounds.
+• Infrasonic microphones are designed to detect very low-frequency sounds, typically below 20 Hz.
+These microphones are used for applications such as monitoring industrial machinery (e.g., wind turbines) or detecting low-frequency environmental noise.
+Infrasonic microphones are usually larger, around 1 inch in diameter, to capture low-frequency sounds effectively.

-Ultrasonic microphones, on the other hand, are designed to detect very high-frequency sounds, typically above 20 kHz.
+• Ultrasonic microphones, on the other hand, are designed to detect very high-frequency sounds, typically above 20 kHz.
 These microphones are used for applications such as detecting bat echolocation, ultrasonic flaw detection in materials, medical diagnostics, and industrial automation.
-They are usually smaller, around 1/4 inch, to accurately capture high-frequency sounds.
-Understanding the different types of microphones and their specific applications helps in selecting the right microphone for accurate sound level measurements or high-quality audio recordings.
+They are generally smaller, around 1/4 inch, to accurately capture high-frequency sounds.

 mire microphone svantek